mahimachatterjee/Apple-Vision-Clone/README.md

- This website was made as a personal project for my personal learning and understding od JavaScript in detail.
+ This website was made as a personal project for my personal learning and understanding of JavaScript in detail.
 Inspired by the original website.